Metaswitch/clearwater-readthedocs/Installing a Chef client.md

 Create a `m1.small` AWS EC2 instance running `Ubuntu Server 12.04.1 LTS` using the AWS web interface.
 Configure its security group to allow access on port 22 (for SSH).

 Configure a DNS entry for this machine, `chef-client.<zone>`.
 (The precise name isn't important, but we use this consistently in the documentation that follows.)
+It should have a non-aliased A record pointing at the public IP address of the instance as displayed in the EC2 console.

 Once the instance is up and running and you can connect to it over SSH, you may continue to the next steps.

+If you make a mistake, simply delete the instance permanently by selecting "Terminate" in the EC2 console, and start again.
+The terminated instance may take a few minutes to disappear from the console.

 ## Prepare APT